-Services Connected Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ Octopus Water mains or private water supply $\overline{\checkmark}$ Scottish Water Electricity $\overline{\checkmark}$ Octopus Mains drainage $\overline{\checkmark}$ Midlothian Council Telephone Cable TV or satellite $\overline{\checkmark}$ Virgin Broadband Virgin b.
-Is there a septic tank system at your property?
-No (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
+Services Connected Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ Octopus Energy Water mains or private water supply $\overline{\checkmark}$ Scottish water Electricity $\overline{\checkmark}$ Octopus Energy Mains drainage Telephone \checkmark TalkTalk Cable TV or satellite Broadband \checkmark TalkTalk b.
+Is there a septic tank system at your p roperty? (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
 If you have answered yes, please give maintenance contract: e details of the e company with which you have a 11 a.
 Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
 No If you have answered yes, please give details: b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-No If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-Yes d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-If you have answered yes, please give e details: A - f a l'adala a the season the english the season to be season.
+If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+No d.
+Do you have the right to walk over any of your neighbours' property - for example to out your rubbish bin or to maintain your boundaries?
+If you have answered yes, please give details: e.
+As far as you are aware, do any of you property, for example to put out their runo • · If you have answered yes, please give details: f.
+As far as you are aware, is there a public right of way across any part of your property?

-e.
-As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
+(public right of way is a way over which the public has a right to pass, whether or not the f.

-f.
-As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
+land is privately-owned.)